-BC192 Paragraphs BC20 and BC146-BC156 describe the Board's reasoning for using current, market-consistent estimates of cash flows.
+BC192 Paragraphs BC20 and BC146-BC156 describe the Board's reasoning for using current, marketconsistent estimates of cash flows.
 That reasoning also applies to the discount rate for those cash flows.
-Accordingly, IFRS 17 requires entities to discount cash flows using current, market-consistent discount rates that reflect the time value of money, the characteristics of the cash flows and the liquidity characteristics of the insurance contracts.
+Accordingly, IFRS 17 requires entities to discount cash flows using current, marketdiscount rates that reflect the time value of money, the characteristics of the cash flows and the liquidity characteristics of the insurance contracts.